ClickHouse/dbt-clickhouse/README.md

 This adapter passes all of dbt basic tests as presented in dbt's official docs: https://docs.getdbt.com/docs/contributing/testing-a-new-adapter#testing-your-adapter.

-Notes:  Ephemeral materializations are not supported and not tested.
-Replicated tables (combined with the `cluster` profile setting) are available using the `on_cluster_clause` macro but are not included in the test suite and not formally tested.
+Note: Replicated tables (combined with the `cluster` profile setting) are available using the `on_cluster_clause` macro but are not included in the test suite and not formally tested.

 Use `pytest tests` to run tests.